ibm-cloud-docs/cloud-infrastructure/about-migration.md

 ![Topology](images/p-p_classic_private_ip_routing2.svg "Bare metal migration by using RMM"){: caption="Figure 2.
 Network topology of RMM and bare metal migration" caption-side="bottom"}

+Similar architecture diagram is applicable for 'Bare metal to virtual server' and 'Virtual server to virtual server' use cases within classic infrastructure migration.
+{: note}

 Review the following migration considerations and limitations:

 * The RMM server is installed on a virtual server instance and is a GUI-based tool.